sicara/few-shot-style-transfer/README.md

     - check [this](https://docs.cupy.dev/en/stable/install.html) to know how to install CuPy adapted to your cuda toolkit version
     - for example, if `nvcc --version` says that you have the 10.1 release of the cuda toolkit, install CuPy with pip using `pip install cupy-cuda101`

-### Dataset
+### Datasets
+#### ABO
 We used the [Amazon Berkeley Objects (ABO) Dataset](https://amazon-berkeley-objects.s3.amazonaws.com/index.html).
-Here are the steps to install locally the dataset, needed to run the script of this repo:
+Here are the steps to install locally the dataset, needed to run the script of this repo with ABO:
 - download ABO's metadata and images: `curl link.tar -L -O -J`
     - [ABO_metadata](https://amazon-berkeley-objects.s3.amazonaws.com/archives/abo-listings.tar)
     - [ABO_downscaled_images](https://amazon-berkeley-objects.s3.amazonaws.com/archives/abo-images-small.tar)